 This ensemble e(co)-production explores, criticizes and recuperates the habitual practices of "throw away culture" in everyday life using playful costumes, Image Theatre, poetry, art installations and dance.

-Under the direction of UNI School of Music professor of clarinet Amanda McCandless, the UNI Clarinet Studio and Ensemble will offer a fall concert.
+Under the direction of UNI School of Music professor and conductor John Len Wiles, the UNI Concert Chorale will offer a spring concert.
 This event is free and open to the public.